Check out the latest Gene Watson Peers Quotes Click hereArrow up

 'A new release from one of my very favourite singers.
 Although Gene Watson attempted a major label comeback on Warner Bros. two or three years ago (thanks to signing with Lib Hatcher for management), it was not to be, and the star's relationship with his then benefactor got caught up in icy words and law suits.

 Now, Canadian Gary Buck takes Watson on board and produces an album that, while better than his Warner Brothers releases, still falls short of Gene Watson at his best.
 There are some good tracks, notably the delectable Buddy Cannon/John Northrup ballad 'One And One And One', but the fact that I prefer the former cut on this song by Shane Barmby (even though Barmby isn't half the singer Watson is) may be a pointer to my slight dissatisfaction with this release.

 Where Barmby enjoyed a zestful production, Buck's is workmanlike rather than spirited; similarly, with the musical backup, which has a limited budget feel despite the presence of great session players like Rob Hajacos, Buddy Emmons, Weldon Wyrick and Pig Robbins.
 As for Watson's voice, it's still marvellous even if it's lost a little of the old edge, and he remains one of the finest honky tonk balladeers around.

-Other prime cuts are Doodle Owens and Dennis Knutson's mid-stepper 'I Don't Think She'd Really Mind At All' (with its oh-so-country opening line, 'I've got her right where I don't want her'), and 'Winds Of Change', an effective song on the old wife-finds-better-love-outside-home theme.
+Other prime cuts are Arthur Leo 'Doodle' Owens (Friday 28 November 1930 - Monday 4 October 1999) and Dennis Knutson's mid-stepper 'I Don't Think She'd Really Mind At All' (with its oh-so-country opening line, 'I've got her right where I don't want her'), and 'Winds Of Change', an effective song on the old wife-finds-better-love-outside-home theme.
 So, a must for Gene Watson fans, though some-ways from his classic cuts of old'.

 Country Music People